Growing plants in coin bag

 Tuition, Education and Textbook Amounts

-For 2023 federal tax purposes, the tuition credit is available; however, the education and textbook credit is no longer available.
+For 2024 federal tax purposes, the tuition credit is available; however, the education and textbook credit is no longer available.
 For Ontario tax purposes, the tuition and education and textbook credits are no longer available.

 Disposition of residential property owned for less than 365 days

 Effective January 1, 2023, all gains arising from the disposition of residential property (including rental property and assignment sales) owned for less than 365 days are deemed to be business income (and not capital gains) unless a particular exception is met.
 Some of the exceptions include the following reasons for disposition: due to a death, separation, birth, safety issue, illness/disability, employment change, insolvency or involuntary disposition.
 More information on property flipping.
-For a detailed listing of exceptions click here
+For a detailed listing of exceptions click here.

 Reporting the sale of your principal residence for individuals (other than trusts)